-- 1. Set up the OCI VCN environment.
-See Creating a VCN for same-AD HA topology on page 33. - 2.
+- Set up the OCI virtual cloud network (VCN) environment.
+See Creating a VCN for same-AD HA topology on page 37. - 2.
 Deploy FortiGate-VMs in the environment for an active-passive configuration.
-See Creating a FortiGate-VM instance on page 11.
-To deploy FortiGate-VM from the marketplace, see Deploying FortiGate-VM via the marketplace on page 29. - 3.
+See Creating a FortiGate-VM instance on page 13.
+To deploy FortiGate-VM from the marketplace, see Deploying FortiGate-VM via the marketplace on page 30. - 3.
 Configure extra VNICs for the FortiGate-VM.
-You must ensure there are at least four network interfaces configured for each instance.
-See Checking the prerequisites on page 31.
-To create an extra VNIC, see Creating the second virtual network interface (VNIC) on page 22.
-To configure the extra VNIC, see Configuring the second VNIC on the FortiGate-VM on page 24. - 4.
+Ensure there are at least four network interfaces configured for each instance.
+See Checking the prerequisites on page 35.
+To create an extra VNIC, see Creating the second VNIC on page 24.
+To configure the extra VNIC, see Configuring the second VNIC on the FortiGate-VM on page 26. - 4.
 Update route rules to point to the internal/trust private IP address on the active FortiGate.
-It is recommended to create a separate route table for the internal/trust subnet: - a.
+Creating a separate route table for the internal/trust subnet is recommended: - a.
 Go to Networking > Virtual Cloud Networks > < VCN used> > Route Tables, then click Create Route Table. - b.
 Specify the route table to point to the internal/trust private IP address on the active FortiGate:

 - c.
-Go to Networking > Virtual Cloud Networks > < VCN used>.
+Go to Networking > Virtual Cloud Networks > < VCN used >.
 Edit the desired subnet. - d.
 Under Route Table, update the configuration to the newly created route table.